|This article is a proposal|

 ♦ (Diamonds, aka John Henry Spence): drums and assorted percussion.

 ☆ (The Joker, aka Jimmy Casady): rhythm guitar and occasionally acoustic guitar, theremin and live bass.
 Also backing vocals.
 As the fifth member to join the band he picked a five-pointed star symbol, representing The Joker playing card.

-⚅ (Domino, aka John Paul Gorman): keyboards (mostly orchestron and occasionally piano, positive pipe organ, clavinet and synthesizer).
+⚅ (Domino, aka John Paul Gorman): keyboards (mostly orchestron and occasionally piano, harmonium, clavinet and synthesizer).
 Last member to join the band.
 Only member represented by a domino symbol.

 John Paul Gorman participated in the band as a guest since 1974, playing keyboards both in studio and live.
 In the album The Hermit two members from Tyrean Yesman participated: Ioan ffeil Donal played flute in the intro of Causeway to Eden track and John Anderson made a duet with Gracie Plant in The Battle of Five Armies track.